Download PDF

 A.2 Taxonomy-eligible but not

-environmentally sustainable activities
+environmentally sustainable

 EL; N/EL EL; N/EL EL; N/EL EL; N/EL EL; N/EL EL; N/EL

-Collection and transport of
+Installation and operation of

-Operation of personal mobility devices,
+Operation of personal mobility

-cycle logistics
+devices, cycle logistics

 CCM 6.4